splunk/splunk-operator/docs/Examples.md

 ### Monitoring Console
 The Monitoring Console provides detailed topology and performance information about your Splunk Enterprise deployment.

-The MC pod is referenced by using the `monitoringConsoleRef` parameter.
-There is no preferred order when running an MC pod; you can start the pod before or after the other CR's in the namespace.
-The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure a connection to those pods.
+The Monitoring Console pod is referenced by using the `monitoringConsoleRef` parameter.
+There is no preferred order when running a Monitoring Console pod; you can start the pod before or after the other CR's in the namespace.
+The Monitoring Console pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure a connection to those pods.

 ** Add code block example for ADDING MC after a cluster is running ** Update CM and Cluster examples above to define the `monitoringConsoleRef`